BDC Hamburger Icon

 TipBottom line

-Include your interest or late fee policy on all invoices you create, as well as any statements and payment reminders.
+Include your interest or late fee policy on all invoices as well as any statements and payment reminders.
+Our guide to creating a professional invoice details what else you should include.

-When to charge interest or late fees (and when you shouldn’t)
+When and when not to charge interest and late fees

 Do charge interest or late fees when:

-• You are in a cash crunch: If your business needs cash now, charging interest or late fees is a necessity for your accounts receivable process.
+• You are in a cash crunch: If your business needs cash now, charging interest or late fees on unpaid balances is a necessity for your accounts receivable process.

-• You have clients who consistently pay late: If clients are lackadaisical about paying, they may not view you as a professional business.
+• You have clients who consistently pay late: If customers are unconcerned about paying for services rendered, it may be because they don’t view you as a professional business and don’t see any urgency to settle up.
 Instituting an interest rate or late fee policy will hold them accountable.

-• You have clients who deliberately pay late: Some clients take advantage of business owners and try to get away with stringing your payment for as long as possible.
-A late fee or interest policy will make them behave — or weed them out.
+• You have clients who deliberately pay late: Some clients take advantage of business owners and try to get away with holding out your payment for as long as possible.
+A late fee or interest policy will incentivize them to stop their delinquency.

 Don’t charge interest or late fees when:

-• The payment was late because the customer was dissatisfied: If clients feel the work or product must be revised, they may hold money back until the issue is corrected.
-Now is not the time to play hardball but to resolve the customer service issue.
-That may require you to offer a discount, not tack on fees.
+• The payment was late because the customer was dissatisfied: If clients feel the work completed or the product received needs to be revised, they may hold their payment back until the issue is corrected.
+Now is not the time to play hardball; instead, you should work to resolve the customer service issue.
+That may require you to offer a discount, not tack on late fees.

 • The client was unaware of the policy: This is where communication upfront is vital.
-Outline your policy in writing before the sale and include reminders on each invoice.
-This helps ensure the client isn’t given an unpleasant surprise.
-If they claim they didn’t know, consider giving them a pass — but let them know that the late fee or interest will be assessed going forward.
+If you outline your policy in writing before the sale and include reminders on each invoice, it helps ensure the customer isn’t surprised when they see the add-on charges on subsequent bills.
+If they claim they didn’t know about the policy, consider giving them a pass — but let them know that the late fee or interest will be assessed going forward.

-• The payment is late because of a disaster or personal tragedy: It is in poor taste to assess late payment penalties when a client’s business has been impacted by a natural disaster, such as a hurricane or flood, or if they’re grieving the loss of a close family member.
-This is the time to offer condolences and empathy.
+• The payment is late because of a disaster or personal tragedy: It’s in poor taste to assess late payment penalties when a client has been impacted by a natural disaster, such as a hurricane or flood or if they’re grieving the loss of a close family member.
+This is the time to offer condolences, empathy and a flexible payment schedule.

 Did You Know?Did you know

-If a client refuses to pay and you've exhausted your efforts, consider using one of the best collection agency services.
-Choose a reputable, experienced firm with advanced services like an online portal.
+If a client refuses to pay and you've exhausted your efforts, consider using a collection agency to obtain what you're owed.
+Choose a reputable, experienced firm with advanced services like an online portal for managing your account.

 Maximum invoice late fees by state